ahoward/senv/README.md

   * unpack the distribution
   * make sure the ./bin/ directory in the distribution is your $PATH

-* as standalone ruby file, depending only on ruby (not rubygems/bundler etc)
+* as standalone ruby script/lib, depending only on ruby (not rubygems/bundler etc)
   * grab the distribution here https://github.com/ahoward/senv/blob/main/dist/senv.rb
   * drop it in, for example, ./lib/, and 'require "./lib/senv.rb"'
-  * the distribution is both the lib, and the command line script, so that *same file* can be saved both as './lib/senv.rb' *and* './bin/senv', a clever person might save just as './lib/senv.rb' and make a symlink './bin/senv' -> './lib/senv.rb'
+  * the distribution is both the lib, and the *command line script*, so that *same file* can be saved both as './lib/senv.rb' *and* './bin/senv', a clever person might save just as './lib/senv.rb' and make a symlink './bin/senv' -> './lib/senv.rb'